PagerDuty-Samples/pd-populate-dev-account/docs/resources.markdown

 ## Services

 *Services* are how PagerDuty represents pieces of work.
-Most of the [services] in a PagerDuty account will represent some kind of technical service - web applications, middleware, databases - but services can also represent [workflows](link to services post).
+Most of the [services](https://support.pagerduty.com/docs/services-and-integrations) in a PagerDuty account will represent some kind of technical service - web applications, middleware, databases - but services can also represent [workflows](https://community.ops.io/pdcommunity/when-can-a-service-not-be-a-service-using-pagerduty-in-different-contexts-211).
 A service can be anything that might need attention, and is wholly owned by a single team.
-These services are also sometimes referred to as *Technical Services* in the [documentation].
+These services are also sometimes referred to as *Technical Services* in the [documentation](https://support.pagerduty.com/docs/services-and-integrations).

 Since ACME is looking to create specific processes for incident response around their technical services, those are what will be configured first.
-Each service is created with the `pagerduty_service` [resource].
+Each service is created with the `pagerduty_service` [resource](https://registry.terraform.io/providers/PagerDuty/pagerduty/latest/docs/resources/service).
 A service has a unique `name` and an `escalation_policy` from the policies that were created earlier.
 There are a number of optional configurations as well.
 ACME will start out with some basic configurations to try out until they determine how well their new procedures are working.

 The two options they've decided on are `auto_resolve_timeout` and `acknowledgement_timeout`:
 - `auto_resolve_timeout` will automatically resolve incidents if they are left idle for more than 4 hours. **Is this a good thing to be setting in an example?**